UGC NET Archaeology 2026 Eligibility, Exam Analysis, Pattern, Syllabus PDFs for June Cycle

 Table of Contents

-UGC NET Archaeology 2025 exam is a key national-level test conducted by the National Testing Agency (NTA) for candidates aspiring to qualify for Assistant Professor and Junior Research Fellowship (JRF) positions in Archaeology.
-The examination will be held on 5 January 2026 in Shift 2.
+UGC NET Archaeology 2026 exam is a key national-level test conducted by the National Testing Agency (NTA) for candidates aspiring to qualify for Assistant Professor and Junior Research Fellowship (JRF) positions in Archaeology.
+The tentative UGC NET Exam Date 2026 for Archaeology in the coming June session is from 25 June to 29 June 2026 (Tentative).

-The UGC NET Archaeology 2025 Shift 2 exam, conducted on 5 January 2026 featured two papers — Paper I (General Aptitude) and Paper II (Subject-specific: Archaeology).
+The UGC NET Archaeology 2026 exam, conducted on 5 January 2026 in Shift 2, featured two papers—Paper I (General Aptitude) and Paper II (Subject-specific: Archaeology).
 As per student feedback and expert analysis

 • Paper 1 was rated easy to moderate by most candidates.
 The paper showed balanced coverage of all 10 units, focusing more on conceptual understanding than rote learning.
 Many questions followed PYQ-based patterns, including assertion–reason and match-the-following types.
 Teaching Aptitude, Research Aptitude, Logical Reasoning, and ICT were largely direct and scoring.
 Data Interpretation was manageable with no lengthy calculations.
 Syllogism and reasoning questions were predictable.
 Overall, the shift was student-friendly and aligned well with recent UGC NET exam trends.